powsybl/pypowsybl-grid2opbackend/README.md

 #### Grid2op
 In Grid2op thermal limitations are set for the entire line.

-We decided to choose the smallest value of both extremities to Grid2op from pypowsybl.
+We decided to choose the smallest value of both extremities in pypowsybl and to give that information for the line thermal limitation in Grid2op.
 We also chose to take into account only permanent limit in current.

 ### Substations